 - the construction certificate (CC) has already been issued (i.e. an application cannot be made to be exempt from the plans and specifications determined by the certifying authority who issued the CC)

-- non-compliances are identified during any certification (i.e. an application cannot be made to exempt the non-compliances)
+- non-compliances are identified during any certification inspection (i.e. an application cannot be made to exempt any non-compliance)

 - a condition has been imposed on the development consent (i.e. an application cannot be made to be exempt from requirements imposed on the development by the consent authority).

 If satisfied with the given grounds for objection, FRNSW may grant an exemption from the specified Category 3 provision for the development either conditionally or unconditionally.
 Any conditions imposed by FRNSW must be included in the plans and specifications for the building work, or included in the conditions attached to the CC or development consent.